mira-labs/rescheduler-7A63SNcHl8/README.md

 Because the setup for lambda integration is not known, certain assumptions have been made:

-* Lambda fuunction returns a `APIGatewayProxyResponse` http response through `github.com/aws/aws-lambda-go/events`
+* Lambda function returns a `APIGatewayProxyResponse` HTTP response through `github.com/aws/aws-lambda-go/events`
 * The `credentials.MySQLDbDsn()` method from `umotif.com/go/credentials` package is used for obtaining database connection credentials.
 * The SQS URL and AWS region are hardcoded for demonstration purposes.
 * The `StudyID` field, even though present in the event data, does not serve as an identifier for the questionnaire.
 As a result, it is not required to be utilized in the lookup functions.